Search

 Why Is My Male Molly Sitting at the Bottom of the Tank?

-Male mollies laying at bottom of tank can be a sign of stress, poor water quality, or an underlying medical condition.
+Male molly fish sitting at bottom of tank can be a sign of stress, poor water quality, or an underlying medical condition.
 It is crucial to test the water parameters, address any underlying issues, and provide plenty of hiding places and décor in the new tank.

 Conclusion